-- 6.1 You can remain anonymous (during and after the investigation), or place restrictions on who is informed of your disclosure.
-We do encourage you to disclose your identity if possible as this will help us to investigate and to monitor your wellbeing and protect you against personal disadvantage. - 6.2 Information received from you (or which could lead to your identification) will be treated as strictly confidential.
-It is illegal for Aon to identify you as a discloser and your identity will not be shared unless: - 6.2.1 you have provided prior consent (in writing or wherever possible or required); - 6.2.2 Aon is compelled by law to do so; - 6.2.3 disclosure is necessary to prevent or lessen a threat to a person's health, safety or welfare; or - 6.2.4 Aon considers it appropriate to make a disclosure to a regulator or police authority. - 6.3 Aon will protect anonymity and confidentiality with a dedicated Whistleblowing team by allowing: - 6.3.1 communication to be through anonymous telephone hotlines and email addresses; - 6.3.2 personal information or references in the disclosure to be redacted; - 6.3.3 the discloser to be referred to in a gender-neutral status; - 6.3.4 pseudonyms to be used in the disclosure;
+- 6.1 Whistleblowers can remain anonymous (during and after the investigation), or place restrictions on who is informed of the disclosure.
+We do encourage Whistleblowers to disclose their identity if possible as this will help Aon to investigate and to monitor theirwellbeing and protect them against personal disadvantage. - 6.2 Information received from Whistleblowers (or which could lead to their identification) will be treated as strictly confidential.
+It is illegal for Aon to identify someone as a discloser and their identity will not be shared unless: - 6.2.1 theyhave provided prior consent (in writing or wherever possible or required); - 6.2.2 Aon is compelled by law to do so; - 6.2.3 disclosure is necessary to prevent or lessen a threat to a person's health, safety or welfare; or - 6.2.4 Aon considers it appropriate to make a disclosure to a regulator or police authority. - 6.3 Aon will protect anonymity and confidentiality with a dedicated Whistleblowing team by allowing: - 6.3.1 communication to be through anonymous telephone hotlines and email addresses; - 6.3.2 personal information or references in the disclosure to be redacted; - 6.3.3 the discloser to be referred to in a gender-neutral status; - 6.3.4 pseudonyms to be used in the disclosure; - 6.3.5 investigations to be conducted by qualified staff; and - 6.3.6 secure storage of documents (including password protection of files) and limited staff access.

-- 6.3.5 investigations to be conducted by qualified staff; and - 6.3.6 secure storage of documents (including password protection of files) and limited staff access. - 6.4 You may refuse to answer questions asked by Aon if you believe this may disclose your identity. - 6.5 If you implicate your own conduct in the report you will not be given immunity from investigation, disciplinary action, criminal prosecution and/or civil liability.
+- 6.4 A Whistleblower may refuse to answer questions asked by Aon if they believe this may disclose their identity. - 6.5 If a Whisteblowerimplicates their own conduct in the report they will not be given immunity from investigation, disciplinary action, criminal prosecution and/or civil liability.
 The same applies to anyone assisting in the investigation.
-However, Aon will take your disclosure and cooperation with the investigation into consideration when determining disciplinary and other actions.
+However, Aon will take the disclosure and cooperation with the investigation into consideration when determining disciplinary and other actions.